-In order to properly cook the meat, you will be cooking on the “indirect” side of the grill-the side opposite of the burners that you use.
-This allows the brisket cook slowly and remain juicy, instead of being charred by a direct flame.
-You could also use a smoke box and wet hickory chips in your grill to impart a smokiness to the brisket; this isn’t required though, and the meat will be delicious with or without it.
+To properly cook the meat, you will be cooking on the “indirect” side of the grill-the side opposite of the burners you use; this allows the brisket to cook slowly and remain juicy instead of being charred by a direct flame.
+You could also use a smokebox and wet hickory chips in your grill to impart a smokiness to the brisket; this isn’t required, though, and the meat will be delicious with or without it.

-You know, a recipe is not truly perfect until you’ve added your own touch to it.
+A recipe is not truly perfect until you’ve added your touch to it.
 That’s why we encourage you to play with your food.
 Let your inner chef come out and play and change up this recipe.
 Have fun!
 Here are some ideas:

 - Add some spice to the BBQ Sauce by mixing in sliced jalapenos or adding fresh ground horseradish root

-- Marinate some vegetables in the Honey BBQ sauce, lightly grill, and serve with the beef
+- Separately marinate some vegetables in the Honey BBQ sauce, lightly grill, and serve with the beef

 Honey BBQ Brisket